• Skip to primary navigation

 Can I make this salad ahead of time?

 Absolutely.
-It tastes even better after sitting a few hours to let the flavors blend.
+It tastes even better after sitting a few hours to let the flavors blend - similar to a strawberry spinach salad with poppy seed dressing for make-ahead freshness.

 Can I use other noodles?